jessedrelick/agens/README.md

 `Agens.Job.Step` uses the `objective` field to customize the final prompt sent to the Serving.
 This can provide more specific information in the final prompt than the Job `description` or Agent `prompt`.

 ### Agent
 `Agens.Agent` provides the most advanced prompt capabilities.
 The `prompt` field of `Agens.Agent.Config` accepts either a simple string value, or an `Agens.Agent.Prompt` struct.
-The following optional fields can be used with the struct approach:
+The following fields, which are all optional, can be used with the struct approach:

 - `:identity` - a string representing the purpose and capabilities of the agent
 - `:context` - a string representing the goal or purpose of the agent's actions